AudreyBurki/Publication-list/README.md

 # Conferences, seminars, workshops

+Bürki, A. (2022).
+On the variability of response times in on-line production experiments.

+Castelli, S., Bürki, A., Jonkers, R., & Popov, S. (2022).
+The effect of argument structure on the scope of advance planning.
+ESCoP, Lille, France.

+Bürki, A.(2020).On the cognitive architecture of the language production system:The neglected role of usage.
+Ringvorlesung Kognitionswissenschaft, Institute of Psychology, Humboldt University, Berlin (virtual event).

+Bürki, A.(2020).
+On the cognitive architecture of the language production system: The neglected role of syntagmatic and paradigmatic relationships.
+Invited talk, Heinrich Heine Universität Düsseldorf.

+Bürki, A., Elbuy, S., Madec, S., & Vasishth, S. (2020).
+What did we learn from forty years of research on semantic interference?
+A Bayesian meta-analysis.
+AMLaP, Potsdam, Germany(virtual event).

+Elbuy, S.,& Bürki, A. (2020).
+Semitic root facilitation in picture-word-interference: Evidence from Arabic.
+AMLaP, Potsdam, Germany(virtual event).

+Van den Hoven, E., Alario, F.-X., &Bürki, A.(2020).Do phonological dependencies affect the scope of phonological advance planning?
+AMLaP, Potsdam, Germany(virtual event).

 Jeong, H. & Bürki, A. (2019).
 The locus of phrase frequency effects in adjective-noun phrase production.
 ESCoP, Tenerife, Spain.